Janice Holt Giles: Writing

 Giles began her writing career with an entry to a fiction contest in 1949 while still working at the Presbyterian Seminary in Louisville.
 Between 1950 and 1975 Giles wrote twenty-four books which were published.
 Noted primarily for her historical novels set in Kentucky - beginning with her debut novel The Enduring Hills - or on the Western frontier, she also wrote contemporary fiction set in the Kentucky hills, as well as autobiographical and nonfiction works, some of them co-authored with Henry.
 Her works include the Piney Woods trilogy, consisting of The Enduring Hills (1950), Miss Willie (1951), and Tara's Healing (1952), and the Kentucky trilogy, consisting of The Kentuckians (1953), Hannah Fowler (1956), and The Believers (1957).
-The Janice Holt Giles and Henry Giles Society was established in 1996 to preserve the literary legacy of Janice Holt Giles and Henry Giles and to restore their log home.
+The Janice Holt Giles and Henry Giles Society was established in 1996 to preserve the Giles' literary legacy and to restore their log home.

-Giles's historical fiction works form a study of early American pioneer life in Virginia, Tennessee, Kentucky, Arkansas, Oklahoma, Texas and New Mexico among other states.
-Her accounts are accurate geographically and historically and are tied together by the fictitious Cooper, Fowler and Cartwright families.
-Real historical figures from Giles's novels include Ben Logan, Daniel Boone, James Harrod, William Whitley, James Wilkinson, Gen. Matthew Arbuckle, and Sam Houston.
-She also provides a realistic historical perspective of the relationships between Native Americans, White Settlers and African Americans.
-The interested reader can gain a solid understanding of the early process of national (United States) expansion by reading the listed volumes in the following order.
+Giles' historical fiction works form a study of early American pioneer life in Virginia, Tennessee, Kentucky, Arkansas, Oklahoma, Texas, and New Mexico among other states.
+Her accounts are accurate geographically and historically, and are tied together by the fictitious Cooper, Fowler, and Cartwright families.
+Real historical figures from Giles' novels include Ben Logan, Daniel Boone, James Harrod, William Whitley, James Wilkinson, Gen. Matthew Arbuckle, and Sam Houston.
+She also provides a realistic historical perspective of the relationships among Native Americans, White settlers, and African Americans.
+One can gain a solid understanding of the early process of national (United States) expansion by reading the listed volumes in the following order.